NAKAMICHI CM300

 February 2015: CP-4s out of the box for the first time since about 1993.

 I started doing some reading on how to use a shotgun mic.
-I was surprised to read that they are not meant for sources beyond several feet, do not provide any "zoom in" ability to capture distant subjects and aren't meant for music.
-Instead, they are designed to reject surrounding noise to capture dialogue in interviews or in a studio.
+I was surprised to read that they are not meant for sources beyond several feet and do not provide any "zoom in" ability to capture distant subjects.
+With a narrow frequency response they aren't even meant for music.
+Instead, they are designed to reject surrounding noise to help capture dialogue in interviews.
 Wow!
 I had always assumed that a shotgun mic was the correct choice for recording bands from the audience since so many tapers used them.
 I then thought back to the bootlegs I have heard using shotguns and remembered how they were hollow and boomy.
-No offense to those who spent so much time taping show using them, but I have to think they would have sounded more musical using a cardioid capsule.
+No offense to those who spent so much time taping shows with shotgun mikes but they don't appear to have been the proper choice.

 THE EXTINCT BATTERY